barumau/pandunia/eng/K00_kurse.md

 1. mi se shefe feste a vil.
 2. mi have du vaf a pas.
-3. tu yam supe a zai.
+3. tu yam supe a nau.
 4. da safi kamar a preden.
 5. mau yam milke a posden.
 6. tu se ma feste a prenoce.